 Proof of Program Integrity¶

-runtime errors, the most common being references
+There are various kinds of runtime errors, the most common being references

-J th cell of an array of
+J'th cell of an array

-If we don't know the values of
+If we don't know anything about the values of

 First, the computation of

-J may overflow, for example if
+J can overflow, for example if

 J is positive.

 A (Integer'Last + 1) := P / Q;